externalsip/dressup/README.md

 # Dressup

-repository for everything concerning the dressup project.
+Repository for everything concerning the dressup project Make your own ~~NFT~~ avatar!